From Tesco to Thomas Cook, pre-paid shopping cards could save you up to 10%. Here’s what you need to know

 As a Boundless member you can save up to 10% with shopping cards.
 Never used one?
 Here’s our quick guide to fast savings…

 With inflation rising at 2.7% over the last year, the cost of both the weekly shop and occasional treats continues to outstrip most people’s earnings increases –particularly in the public sector.
-And with Christmas on the horizon, we’ll all be trying to make our incomes stretch that little bit further.

 So now could be a good time to consider the wide range of pre-paid shopping cards on the market, which offer discounts of up to 10% on big-name retailers as part of your Boundless membership.